 Also included in this RWJF series are similar short reports on how housing, violence and social disadvantage, race and socioeconomic factors, income and wealth, education, and early childhood experiences affect health.

-These two-page fact sheets provide overviews of the evidence on health and health-care issues that are important in low-income communities.
+These brief fact sheets from the Local Initiatives Support Corporation (LISC) provide overviews of the evidence on health and health-care issues that are important in low-income communities.

-The report offers 21 “gold star” recommendations for promoting health in buildings and development projects.
+The toolkit offers 21 “gold star” recommendations for promoting health in buildings and development projects.
+The toolkit is available digitally, as a downloadable pdf, and as a one-page visual summary, or go to the full site for additional details.

 The recommendations cover: